Andy-J-marshall/stanningley-bowls/README.md

 # README

-This web app displays information and stats for Stanningley Park Crown Green Bowling Club.
+This web app displays information and stats for the Crown Green Bowling club.
 There is also a python script that takes the raw data from bowlsnet.uk and generates a JSON file that the web app uses.

 # React Web App